lousyperson/seng365-tom-api-v2-implementation/README.md

 # Crowdfunding API v2 service implementation

-A reference implementation for the api specification in `config/swagger-api-v2.1.5.json`.
+A reference implementation for the api specification in `config/swagger-api-v2.1.6.json`.

 The code is based on the skeletons from labs 3 and 4, and so has a mix of callbacks and promises, with extensions to the lab framework mostly being promise-based.

 ## Version history

+### Version 2.1.6, 2 October 2017

+- API version now 2.1.6
+  - Always return backers and progress in GET /projects/:id.
+If no backers yet, then backers will be [] and progress.currentPledged and progress.numberOfBackers will both be 0.

 ### Version 2.1.5, 2 October 2017

 - API version now 2.1.5